Benonking/alx-system_engineering-devops/0x1A-application_server/README.md

  ![](https://github.com/Benonking/images/blob/main/infrastructure.jpg)

  ### Tasks
- <u>**0-Set up development with Python**</u>
+ <ins>**Set up development with Python**</ins>

     Let’s serve what you built for [AirBnB clone v2 - Web framework](https://github.com/Benonking/AirBnB_clone_v2) on web-01.
 This task is an exercise in setting up your development environment, which is used for testing and debugging your code before deploying it to production.

 **Requirements:**